bbemrsingh/list-repo-users/README.md

 # Prerequisites
 - jq: To parse and filter JSON data.
 Install jq (if not already installed): sudo apt-get install jq

+# Error Handling
+If the required command-line arguments are not provided, the script will prompt you to enter the correct arguments.
+For example: Please execute the script with the required arguments (user and repo name).

+# Author: Ankit Singh

+# License: This script is open-sourced and free to use.